goodyduru/goodyduru.github.io/_drafts/2023-09-29-ipc-unix-domain-sockets.md

 The client process creates a socket object called `sock`.
 The socket family, which is the first parameter of the `socket()` function is set to `AF_UNIX` for the OS to create a UDS socket.
 Other families are `AF_INET` and `AF_INET6` for IPv4 and IPv6 communication used for internet communication.
 The socket type(second parameter) is set to `SOCK_STREAM`; this guarantees reliable and two-way communication.
 This type is also used to specify **TCP** protocol for internet communication.
 Other types are `SOCK_DGRAM` for UDP and `SOCK_RAW` for raw sockets.

 After the socket object is created by the OS, the client process connects to the server using the file name provided as a reference (_udsocket_ in the code) by calling the `connect()` method.
-Once the connection is successfully, it sends and receives a reply from the server a hundred times using the `sendall` and `recv` methods.
+Once the connection is successful, it sends and receives a reply from the server a hundred times using the `sendall` and `recv` methods.
 Note that this data is a Python byte string and must be encoded and decoded.

-After the loop ends, an "end" message is sent to the server process signify the conclusion of the transfer.
+After the loop ends, an "end" message is sent to the server process to signify the conclusion of the transfer.
 The connection is closed using the `close()` method.

 Here's the server code